Get

 cat with toy on the cat house

-If you’re around cats long enough, you come to find that they thoroughly enjoy hiding things.
-Whether it’s their favorite toys, a treat, or even your car keys, if they like it, they want to keep it for themselves.
+If you’re around cats long enough, you come to find that they sometimes bat, carry, or stash toys and small objects.
+Whether it’s their favorite toys, a treat, or even your car keys, if they like it, they may carry it off to a place that feels safe.

-It’s a deeply ingrained behavior that’s common for cats, and while you might not care if they hide their toys, it’s a different thing entirely if they’re hiding something important.
-Because of this, it’s crucial to understand the reasons behind this behavior.
+It’s a normal play-related behavior that’s common for cats, and while you might not care if they move or hide their toys, it’s a different thing entirely if they’re hiding something important.
+Because of this, it’s useful to understand the reasons behind this behavior.

 divider 3 paws